Sikinos | A Charming Greek Island

 • Visit the beach.
 The few organized beaches are Port Beach, Agios Georgios Beach, Dialiskari Beach, and Malta Beach.

 • Celebrate.
-If you are fortunate enough to visit Sikinos during a festival, you’ll see how the residents enjoy every celebration to its fullest.
+During festivals, Sikinos residents celebrate with enthusiasm.
 There’s a lot of music, folklore dances, food, and wine.

 • Visit a winery.
 The island produces not only fabulous honey but also delicious wines.